-7 Things to See in the Vatican Museums7 unmissable reasons to visit the Vatican Museums: from the Pinacoteca to the Pio Clementino Museum, from the Gallery of Geographical Maps to the Raphael Rooms
+7 Things to See in the Vatican MuseumsHere you find 7 unmissable things to visit in the Vatican Museums, such as the Pinacoteca, the Pio Clementino Museum, the Gallery of Geographical Maps and the Raphael Rooms.

 What to see in the Vatican Museums?
-If you have read our article about the Vatican Museums you already know that the choice is not easy at all.
-Much depends, obvoiusly, on you and your interests: the Vatican Museums are, in fact, one of the world's biggest collection of art works and unfortunately, usually you'll only have one day available to visit them.
+If you have read our article about the Vatican Museums, you already know that the choice is not easy at all.
+It's up to you and your interests: the Vatican Museums are, in fact, one of the largest collections of artworks in the world and unfortunately you often have only 1 day to visit them.

-How to make the best of your visit to the Vatican Museums?
-In this article we present a selection of some of the main points of interest: some kind of Best Of the Vatican Museums.
+How to optimize your visit at the Vatican Museums?
+In this article you will find a selection of some of the main points of interest: a sort of Best Of the Vatican Museums.

 1. VATICAN MUSEUMS: THE PINACOTECA

-If you love art you can't absolutely miss the Pinacoteca: 18 rooms displayed in chronological order wih paintings going from the Medieval age until the 19th century.
-A rich collection gathered by Pope Pius XI to reorganize a collection of paintings, previously belonging to different popes.
-Many of the works displayed were retrieved from Paris after the Congress of Vienna (1815) thanks to the intercession of sculptor Antonio Canova.
+If you love art, you can't absolutely miss the Pinacoteca: 18 rooms arranged in chronological order with paintings ranging from the Middle Ages to the 19th century.
+A rich collection commissioned by Pope Pius XI to reorganize a collection of paintings that had belonged to different popes.
+Many of the works displayed were retrieved from Paris after the Congress of Vienna (1815) thanks to the intercession of the sculptor Antonio Canova.

-Nowadays the collection boasts of well 460 paintings, including absolute masterpieces by prominent artists like Giotto, Leonardo da Vinci, Raphael, il Perugino and Caravaggio.
+The collection currently boasts 460 paintings, including absolute masterpieces by artists such as Giotto, Leonardo da Vinci, Raphael, Perugino and Caravaggio.

 2. THE PIO-CLEMENTINO MUSEUM

-If you love sculpture, don't miss the opportunity to visit the Pio Clementino Museum.
-Anyway, since it is the biggest complex inside the Museums you will easily notice it!
+If you love sculpture, you should visit the Pio Clementino Museum.
+Anyway, since it is the biggest complex inside the Museums, it will be hard to miss!
 The museum, founded by Pope Clement XIV in 1771, was expanded by his successor Pope Pius VI to host the most important Greek and Roman masterpieces kept in the Vatican.

-The Museum is formed by 12 rooms and contains important Greek and Roman works of art.
-In the interior of the Gabinetto dell’Apoxyomenos, there is a Roman copy of a Greek bronze statue by Lysippus (aroud 320 BC).
+The Museum consists of 12 rooms and houses important Greek and Roman artworks.
+In the interior of the Gabinetto dell’Apoxyomenos, there is a Roman copy of a Greek bronze statue by Lysippus (around 320 BC).

-The statue represents an athlete in the act of scraping sweat from his body after a competition with the small curved instrument that the Romans called a strigil.
-The figure represents a breech with the traditional frontality found in Greek art: to fully enjoy the sculpture, you must turn around it.
-The work is then considered the first all-round Greek sculpture.
+The statue represents an athlete who, after competing, is scraping sweat from his body with a small curved instrument that the Romans called strigil.
+The figure represents a breach with the frontal stance characteristic of Greek sculptures: to fully enjoy the sculpture, you must turn around it.
+The work is therefore considered the first all-round Greek sculpture.

-In the Octagon Courtyard, among the most famous statues you can see the Apollo Belvedere, Roman copy of the 2nd century AD from a Greek original in bronze by Leochares (330-320 BC.), placed in the Ancient Agora of Athens.
-In here there is also the Laocoön sculpted group, Roman copy of the 1st century AD. from a Greek original in bronze from the 2nd century BC, found in Rome on the Esquiline Hill in 1506, and bought by Pope Julius II, and Perseus with the head of Medusa by Antonio Canova (1800-1801).
+In the Octagonal Courtyard, among the most famous statues, you can see the Apollo Belvedere, a 2nd century AD Roman copy of a Greek bronze by Leochares (330-320 BC.) placed in the Agora of Athens.
+There is also the famous Laocoön sculpture group, a 1st century AD Roman copy of a Greek bronze from the 2nd century BC.
+It was found in Rome on the Esquiline Hill in 1506 and bought by Pope Julius II.
+In the same space, you can also see the Perseus with the head of Medusa by Antonio Canova (1800-1801).

 Other important rooms that are part of the Pio Clementino Museum are the Room of Animals, the Gallery of Candelabra, the Round Room, the Room of the Muses and the Gallery of Statues.

-If you love antiquities, the Gregorian Egiptian Museum is right for you!
-Founded on the initiative of Pope Gregorius XVI in 1839, the museum is formed by 9 rooms and it gathers monuments and finds of Ancient Egipt, partly coming from Rome and Villa Adriana (Tivoli).
-Instead, the last two rooms contain works from Ancient Mesopotamia and Assyria.
+If you love antiquities, the Gregorian Egyptian Museum is for you!
+Founded on the initiative of Pope Gregorius XVI in 1839, the museum consists of 9 rooms and exhibits monuments and artefacts from Ancient Egypt, some of which come from Rome and Villa Adriana (Tivoli).
+Then, in the last two rooms you can find artworks from Ancient Mesopotamia and Assyria.

-Mummies are beyond doubt the main attraction that you can find inside the Egiptian Museum.
+Mummies are beyond doubt the main attraction that you can find inside the Egyptian Museum.

 The coffins, made with sycamore wood, present very fine pictorial decorations.
 Some of them belong to the XXII dinasty (930 - 800 BC).

-Among the most interesting sculptures, we find the head of Pharaoh Mentuhotep, king of the XI dinasty, who is considered the actual founder of the Middle Kingdom of Egypt and unifying king of High and Low Egypt, and the Tjuyu, colossal statue made with dark granite representing the wife of pharaoh Sethos I, mother of famous Ramses II.
+The most interesting sculptures include the head of Pharaoh Mentuhotep, king of the XI dinasty, who is considered the actual founder of the Middle Kingdom of Egypt and the unifier of High and Low Egypt; and the Tuya, a colossal dark granite statue depicting the wife of Pharaoh Sethos I, who was also the mother of the famous Ramses II.

-If you love history and gegraphy, along the itinerary leading to the Sistine Chapel, you will fnd the suggestive Gallery of Geografic Maps, beyond doubt one of the brightest and most fascinating environments within the Vatican Museums.
-The gallery is named after the series of topografic maps comissioned by Pope Gregorius XIII painted on the walls by Perugian Ignazio Danti.
-Italy is seen as divided in two by the Appennines: on one side are the regions standing on the Ligurian and Thyrrenian coasts and, on the other side, the regions standing on the Adriatic coast.
+If you love history and geography, along the itinerary leading to the Sistine Chapel you will fnd the suggestive Gallery of Geografical Maps, beyond doubt one of the brightest and most fascinating rooms in the Vatican Museums.
+The gallery takes its name from the series of topografical maps that Pope Gregorius XIII commissioned to Ignazio Danti.
+Italy is pictured as divided in two by the Appennines: on one side are the regions standing on the Ligurian and Thyrrenian coasts and, on the other side, the regions standing on the Adriatic coast.

-For the most curious and for all of you passionate about historic vehicles, in the Papal Appartment in the Palazzo Apostolico del Laterano, in a separated section of the Historic Museum there is the Pavilion of Coaches.
+Curious people and historic vehicles' lovers should not miss the Carriage Pavilion, located in the Papal Appartment in the Palazzo Apostolico del Laterano, in a separated section of the Historic Museum

-Created by Pope Paul VI in 1973 and fitted out in a vast place under the Square Garden, it preserves coaches, cars and sedan chairs used by various popes.
-Among curiosities, in addition to the ninetheenth-century coaches, there is a scale model of the first locomotive of the Vatican City (1929).
-Worth noting, specially, the Full-dress Sedan built for Pope Leon XII and used until Pius XI.
+Created by Pope Paul VI in 1973 and located in a large area under the Square Garden, it includes carriages, cars and sedan chairs used by various popes.
+Among the curiosities, in addition to the nineteenth-century carriages, there is a scale model of the first locomotive of the Vatican City (1929).
+Of particular note is the Grand Gala Berlin built for Pope Leon XII and used until Pius XI.

 6. RAPHAEL'S ROOMS

-Probably ranking second, only after the Sistine Chapel, Raphael's Rooms are beyond doubt one of the main attraction in the Vatican Museums.
-The rooms used to be part of the private appartments of Pope Julius II, who entrusted the frescoes to Raphael.
-The painter from Urbino, worked on them from 1508 to 1520, the year when he died, and thereafter his pupils took on the works until 1524.
+Probably second only to the Sistine Chapel, the Raphael's Rooms are beyond doubt one of the main attraction of the Vatican Museums.
+The rooms were the private apartments of Pope Julius II, who commissioned the frescoes to Raphael.
+The painter from Urbino worked on them from 1508 to 1520, when he died.
+After his death, his pupils continued the work until 1524.

-Doubtless, the most famous room is the Stanza della Segnatura ("Roo of Signature") housing the private library of Julius II.
-In here, there are four frescoes representing the four main themes of knowledge: Disputation of the Holy Sacrament (Theology), The School of Athens (Philosophy), The Parnassus (Poetry) and The Cardinal Virtues (Law).
+The most famous room is the Stanza della Segnatura (Room of Signature) which was the private library of Julius II.
+Here there are four frescoes that represent the four main themes of Knowledge: Disputation of the Holy Sacrament (Theology), The School of Athens (Philosophy), The Parnassus (Poetry) and The Cardinal Virtues (Law).

-The second room made by the artist is the Stanza di Eliodoro ("Room of Heliodorus"), painted between 1511 and 1514.
-In here, the spiritual and temporal power of the Church is exalted, with interventions by God in favour of men.
+The second room painted by the artist is the Stanza di Eliodoro ("Room of Heliodorus"), created between 1511 and 1514.
+Here the spiritual and temporal power of the Church is exalted, with God's intervention in the life of human beings.
 One example is the The Expulsion of Heliodorus from the Temple: the scene represents Heliodorus of Antiochia, flogged by angels while he was trying to profanate the temple of Jerusalem.

-The other rooms, where the interventions by Raphael's pupils are more evident, are the Stanza dell'Incendio di Borgo and the Sala di Costantino.
+The other rooms, in which the intervention by Raphael's pupils is more present, are the Stanza dell'Incendio di Borgo and the Sala di Costantino.

-This amazing helical spiral staircase is located at the end of the itinerary and leads you outside the Museums.
+This amazing spiral staircase is located at the end of the itinerary and leads you outside the Museums.
 The staircase was designed by Giuseppe Momo in 1932.
-It is a staircase with a double helical spiral: on one ramp you go up and on the other you go down.
-Once you have gone downstairs, try and look up and you will be astonished by the perspective.
+The staircase is shaped like a double helix: on one ramp you go up and on the other you go down.
+Once you have gone downstairs, try to look up: you will be astonished by the perspective.

 And what about the Sistine Chapel?
 It sounds like someone is objecting to the lack of Michelangelo Buonarroti's masterpiece in this article.

 Read our article about the Sistine Chapel and find out about the history and secrets hidden behind the frescoes.
-Also, you will find information, opening hours and useful tips to make your visit a memorable one.
+You will also find information, opening hours and useful tips to make your visit memorable.

-This article ends here.
-Tell us about experience visiting the Vatican Museums.
-What struck you the most?
-What didn't you manage to see and promised yourself you'll get back?
-If you liked this article, share it with your friends on Facebook, Twitter and Google+.
+That's all for now.
+Tell us about your experience in the Vatican Museums.
+What impressed you the most?
+What did you not managed to see that you promised to return for?
+If you liked this article, please share it with your friends!